 Income pension complement

-The amount you may receive is affected by your income-based national public pension and your old age pension from other EU/EES-countries or Switzerland.
+The amount you may receive is affected by your income-based national public pension and your old age pension from other EU/EEA-countries or Switzerland.
 Your year of birth affects how many years of pensionable income you need to be able to receive an income pension complement with an unreduced amount.
+Income pension complement

-The size of the premium pension is not affected by whether you have other benefits paid from Sweden or another country, such as another pension.
-It is also not affected by whether you are receiving a salary or have saved capital.
+The size of the premium pension is not affected by whether or not you have other benefits paid from Sweden or another country, such as another pension.
+Neither is it affected by whether or not you are receiving a salary or have saved capital.
+Premium pension

-If you have had little or no income during your life, you may be entitled to a guarantee pension.
-It is a basic protection based mainly on how large your national public pension is and how long you have lived in Sweden, but also your marital status.
+If you have had a low income or no income during your life, you may be entitled to a guarantee pension.
+It is a basic protection based mainly on how large your national public pension is and how long you have lived in Sweden, and it is also based on your marital status.
+Guarantee pension